 1. Look for the ‘ready to train’ signs

 “Children show interest in many different ways.
-It could be wanting to sit on the toilet, watch when other siblings get to do exciting things like flush the toilet and wash their hands.”
+It could be wanting to sit on the toilet, or watch and copy when other siblings get to do exciting things like flush the toilet and wash their hands.”

 2. Give them the words